BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

 ## Automatically creating a GUI from a function with magicgui

 What if we could 'magically' simplify all that and just say: 'Dear computer, please create a GUI for my function'?
 We can ~~literally~~ almost do that with 🧙‍♂️[magicgui](https://napari.org/magicgui/index.html)!
-If we put some annotations right next to the variables in our function, we can create the GUI with one line of code :heart_eyes_cat:!
+If we put some annotations right next to the variables in our function, we can create the GUI with one line of code 😻 !
 So let's not wait any longer and add those annotations to our function:

 ```Python
 from napari.types import ImageData, LabelsData